In the beginning

 Almost 30 years later, in 1966, it commissioned an investigation into the feasibility of a Graduate School of Management, thus establishing a separate field of study dedicated to business administration.
 Two years later, Delft University of Technology joined the initiative.

-At the same time, a consensus on the lack of suitable post-experience training and higher educational facilities for managers in the Netherlands spurred Dutch-based multinationals including Royal Dutch Shell, Unilever and Philips to establish the Foundation for Business Administration, an institute for post-academic management education.
-The founding partners donated 4.5 million guilders (about 2.2 million euros).
-They include the following organisations (and their predecessors):
+A consensus on the lack of suitable post-experience training and higher educational facilities for managers in the Netherlands spurred Dutch-based multinationals to establish the Foundation for Business Administration, an institute for post-academic management education.
+The founding partners donated 4.5 million guilders (about 2.2 million euros) and included the following organisations (and their predecessors):

 - Algemene Bank Nederland (ABN AMRO)